emmlejeail/emmlejeail/README.md

 <p><img src="https://github-readme-stats.vercel.app/api?username=emmlejeail&show_icons=true&hide_border=true" alt"Profile Stats"/></p>

-💬 Feel free to reach out to me if you have any questions or opportunities ...
+💬 Feel free to reach out to me if you have any questions ...

 <!--
 **emmlejeail/emmlejeail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.